The best men's suits are hard to come by, especially when you've got no experience buying suits in the first place!

 There's no specific rule about pocket vs. no pocket for the shirt.
 It's pretty much your call to make.

-Compared to the rest of the clothing items, you'll have a lot of freedom choosing your necktie.
+Compared to the rest of the clothing items, you'll have a lot of freedom in choosing your necktie.
 There's so much variety available but I'd advise you to stick with darker conservative colors (burgundy, purple, dark blues) with or without repetitive small patterns.

 Ties with stripes are more casual but they can pass for interview attire.
 Just avoid wearing military stripes, regimental ties, ties made of a distinct woven material, floral and paisley patterns, and bold patterns.
 Save those for when you've been working with the company for over a year.

-Buying Your First Suit: Factor #7 – Choice Of Pocket Square
+Choice Of Pocket Square

 Your best bet for a pocket square is something simple and subtle…but still elegant.
-That's precisely what you'll get out of a cotton or linen pocket square in a presidential fold.
+That's precisely what you'll get out of a cotton or linen pocket square in a one-point fold.
 Start with a solid white.
 You can try changing the color later on so it can pop out more or match your necktie.

-Buying Your First Suit: Factor #8 – Dress Shoes & Socks
+Dress Shoes & Socks

 Every suit needs the right dress shoes and socks to partner with.
 You don't just wear them to look complete…but to look completely sharp.